TurboGears/tg2docs/book/appendices/preprelease.rst

     TurboGears.
  5. You have to have a working knowledge of git, and how to do merging and branching.
+ 6. You need permission to update the TurboGears2 and tg.devtools packages on `PyPI`_

 With those prerequisites in mind, this document will not cover all the command lines that you could run.
 Instead, we will specify steps as